The HPV Vaccine is Cancer Prevention!

 HPV Vaccine is for Boys and Girls

 - HPV can cause cancers in both men and women.
 The vaccine protects boys against HPV infections that can lead to anal, penile, and throat and mouth cancers later in life.
+The vaccine protects girls against HPV infections that can lead to cervical, vaginal, vulvar, anal and throat and mount cancers later in life.

 - Vaccinating boys and girls helps to prevent the spread of HPV to future partners.